ajbieber/url-shortener/README.md

 ## Recommended Use

-As stated above, whle a UI does exist, it is incomplete.
+As stated above, while a UI does exist, it is incomplete.
 It is recommended for full functionality to use the RESTful API.
 To shorten a url, make a POST request to `http://localhost:5000/api/url`, cointaining a single form field `url`.
-I found it easiest to use [Postman](https://www.postman.com/downloads/) for this.
-To retrieve an original url, make a GET request to `http://localhost:5000/api/url`, followed by a query parameter `short`, with the value being the shortened url.
+I found it easiest to use [Postman](https://www.postman.com/downloads/) for this. *Please note, this API does expect form data and not JSON.
+This is an improvement I would like to make.* To retrieve an original url, make a GET request to `http://localhost:5000/api/url`, followed by a query parameter `short`, with the value being the shortened url.